Sunday, December 10, 2017

 On a beautiful late-October afternoon, the 1915 Morrison Hill Station and

-the surrounding platform area is looking very inviting after the repairs and
+the surrounding platform area.
+Looking very inviting after the repairs and

 renovations to the station and area were completed.
 PWM photo